• Home

 The frequency of this care will vary depending on need.
 Some patients need several visits per week, while others may require help only occasionally.
 The self-assessment and other application procedures will help veterans determine eligibility and what support they require if this is not known at the application time.

 One of the most important things to remember about this VA benefit is that it may be used in conjunction with other benefits.
-Some of these include adult day care, palliative care, respite care, hospice services, home-based primary care, etc.
+Some of these include adult day care, palliative care, respite care, hospice services and home-based primary care.

-Not all care is available to all veterans, but multiple services may be available depending on the condition the veteran’s medical issues.
-You can learn more about these services and contact a VA social worker to sign up at the VA official site for Home and Community-based services.
+Not all care is available to all veterans, but multiple services may be available depending on the condition of the veteran’s medical issues.
+You can learn more about these services and contact a VA social worker to sign up at the VA official website for Home and Community-based services.

 Not all of these VA programs have age-related qualifications, but rules for each individual program will vary.